Exit strategy for insurance products

 Exit and bear the losses upfront: If a person has invested in a Ulip or in traditional products, and especially if he has paid the premium only for two or three years, the ideal solution would be for him to exit these policies right away.
 In the older Ulips, there was a lock-in period of three years, which has now been extended to five in the new Ulips.
 If an investor exits from an old Ulip after paying two premiums, he will lose out on his premiums completely.
 If he exits an old Ulip after three years, all he is likely to get is the third-year premium; the myriad charges in Ulips would eat up the rest.
-According to Pune-based financial planner Veer Sardesai, 'Over a 20 to 25 year span the investor is better off exiting these policies, even if it means entirely forfeiting his premium, and going with the term plan-mutual funds combination.'
-However, only investors who are financially savvy would perhaps agree to pursue this course of action.
+Pune-based financial planner Veer Sardesai says, 'Over a 20 to 25 year span the investor is better off exiting these policies, even if it means entirely forfeiting his premium, and going with the term plan-mutual funds combination.'
+However, only investors who are financially savvy are likely to agree to pursue this course of action.

 Stay put: At the other end of the spectrum, you would have investors who are not at all financially savvy.
 They would have little knowledge of term plans (because agents do not push them) and mutual funds (especially in smaller towns, there tends to be greater awareness about insurance products than about mutual funds).
 Such investors would be wary of these options.